Owl-Boy/CMI-Notes/Notes/Finite Sat for FOL.md

 $\{p_{12},p_{23},p_{31},p_{12}\land p_{23}\implies\lnot p_{31}\}$, however, works!

 2. $\{\forall x(r(x)\implies s(x)),\forall x (r(x)),\exists x (\lnot s(x))\}$
 The previous way shouldn't work because it's not as straightforward to see that two of these formulas imply that the third should be negated.
+(In fact it only works for $\equiv$ and $\exists$.)
 If we were to try proving that, it would be equivalent to finding whether this set is satisfiable in FOL itself, which defeats the purpose.

 **Prime formulas:** formulas of the form $t_{1}\equiv t_{2}, r(t_{1},\dots,t_{n}),\text{ or }\exists x\varphi$.
 $\{\lnot\exists x (r(x)\land s(x)),\lnot\exists x\lnot r(x),\exists x\lnot s(x)\}$